2023 Dhaka Bangabazar fire

-On the morning of April 4, 2023, a massive fire erupted in the clothing market of Bangabazar, located in Dhaka, the capital city of Bangladesh.
+On the morning of 4 April 2023, a massive fire erupted in the clothing market of Bangabazar, located in Dhaka, the capital city of Bangladesh.
 This fire resulted in the utter devastation of the market, leaving thousands of stores destroyed and numerous structures damaged.

 Response

 The blaze was first reported at 6:10 BST and was brought under control by 12:36 BST, primarily by the Department of Fire Service and Civil Defence, supported by the armed forces of Bangladesh, and various other government and non-government agencies and organizations.
 However, it took approximately 75 hours to fully extinguish the fire.

 Impact

-A total of 3,845 stores were destroyed, with other properties damaged, amounting in a loss of approximately $27.7 million USD.
+A total of 3,845 stores were destroyed, with other properties damaged.
+Dhaka South City Corporation estimated the financial loss to be Tk3.03 billion (US$28.5 million).
+However, local traders estimated the loss amounted to Tk10 billion (US$93.9 million).
 The incident took place during the Islamic month of Ramadan, which was followed by the festival of Eid al-Fitr, leading to many traders purchasing new clothes using their previous year's earnings.
 Some vendors were able to move their items to safety during the emergency, but many were unable to salvage anything.